yoonhohong/proact/staging/README.md

 Observable states: ALSFRS_rev dimension scores (bulbar, motor, respiratory)

 **Why not using total scores?**
-The results of dimensionality analysis argued against the use of ALSFRS-R total score as a single score because the scale lacks unidimensionality.
+The results of dimensionality analysis argued against the use of ALSFRS-R total score as a single score because the scale lacks unidimensionality
 https://pubmed.ncbi.nlm.nih.gov/23516308/
+need to think about this...

 **Strategy for aggregating items for dimension scores**
 Based on the results of exploratory factor analysis, we use 3 domains as followings: